 Svalbard: Earth’s ultimate Arctic archipelago

-But did you know Svalbard is also an Arctic wonderland of spilling glaciers, glittering icebergs, and spans of snow-swept tundra?
+But did you know Svalbard is also an Arctic wonderland full of spilling glaciers, glittering icebergs, and spans of snow-swept tundra?
 And that’s only if you’re not into spotting all the area’s Arctic foxes, dozing walruses, and swirling flocks of seabirds.

-But if you’re reading this, you probably are.
+Though if you’re reading this, you probably are.

 Combining beautiful tundra landscapes to the north with lofty mountains to the south, Liefdefjorden is among Svalbard’s most scenic landing sites.
 Your visit will not only introduce you to several sprawling glaciers, but you may also see seals or even a polar bear.